very-inky/Bit-HeroesBot/devnotes.md

    - This will give the UI time to update and display the popup if needed

 2. **Implement Game Inputs for Out-of-Resource Conditions**
-   - Currently, the system detects out-of-resource conditions but doesn't perform any game inputs in response
+   - ✅ Added `handleOutOfResources` method to handle out-of-resource conditions
-   - Need to implement logic to handle out-of-resource popups by clicking appropriate buttons
+   - ✅ Implemented logic to press Escape key multiple times to close UI dialogs
-   - Add template for "close" or "ok" button on resource popups
+   - ✅ Added verification of main screen anchor after handling out-of-resource
-   - Implement click action when out-of-resource popup is detected
+   - ✅ Ensured proper state transitions after handling out-of-resource
    - Consider adding option to auto-purchase resources if configured
-   - Add proper error handling and recovery if resource-related actions fail
+   - Add support for clicking specific "close" or "ok" buttons on resource popups

 3. **Enhance the ActionRunning Monitoring System**
    - ✅ Added one-time autopilot check at the beginning of monitoring